HoudiniGraphql/houdini/README.md

 npx houdini generate -po ./path/to/persisted-queries.json
 ```

+Once this map has been created, you will have to make it available to your server.

-Instead of sending the full operation texts with every request you can now simply pass a doc_id or however you like to name it.
+Now, instead of sending the full operation text with every request, you can now simply
+pass the hash under whatever field name you prefer:

 ```typescript
 ///src/environment.ts